 Stone breaking in early 20th Century Hong Kong

-Hugh Farmer with thanks to IDJ for the source of information.
+HF: From our archives with thanks to IDJ for the source of information.

 “Stonebreakers in the early twentieth century.

 Granite in Hong Kong is of high quality and abundant.
 As a common construction material for columns, door frames and floors, the demand for granite was large.
 Because of its weight granite was transported by stone-boat by water from the quarry to the construction sites.
 Consequently many granite buildings were constructed at the waterfront.